2025-2026 Board of Directors

 Alison Lutterman

 Hello, I’m M. Alison Lutterman (Alison).
-I am a new member of the board for the 23-24 year.
+I have been on the board for two years and currently serve as the Voter Services Committee Chair.

-I joined the league in 2022.
-I’ve been interested in the work of the League of Women Voters for many years, but my demanding legal career and family life took precedence over my other interests.
-Now that I have retired and de-stressed from my professional career I decided it was time to get involved in interests that I put on the back-burner during my career.
+I joined the league in 2022 but have been interested in the work of the League of Women Voters for many years.
+My demanding legal career and family life took precedence over my other interests but once I retired and de-stressed from my professional career I decided it was time to get involved in interests that I put on the backburner during my career.

 Jan Penn